This Is Why You Should Be Worried About Your Pancreas

 You might be rocking the keto diet, but if you're dropping weight (too) rapidly, it could be due to digestive issues associated with pancreatic cancer or other pancreatic disorders.
 The weight loss may be caused by incomplete digestion either due to the cancer or as a result of the cancer itself (like when a tumor creates a stomach blockage).
 Unintended weight loss is a common symptom of pancreatic cancer.

-The Remedy Rx: Many other health conditions can also explain sudden weight loss, like thyroid issues.
+The Rx: Many other health conditions can also explain sudden weight loss, like thyroid issues.
 If you have just unexpectedly lost weight, you should see a doctor.

 You Experience Abdominal Pain